microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Routine Description:

-    This callback is called when the Module Open Flags indicate that this Module is opened after an asynchronous notification has happened.
-(DMF_MODULE_OPEN_OPTION_NOTIFY_PrepareHardware or DMF_MODULE_OPEN_OPTION_NOTIFY_D0Entry)
+    This callback is called when the Module Open Flags indicate that this Module is opened after an asynchronous notification has happened (DMF_MODULE_OPEN_OPTION_NOTIFY_PrepareHardware or DMF_MODULE_OPEN_OPTION_NOTIFY_D0Entry).
-    This callback registers the notification.
+    This callback registers for the notification.

 Arguments: